merikonjatta/scrapple/sample_content/Scrapple Docs/To-Do.md

     * Basic architecture
         * Page attributes and settings: attributes are inherent
     * Macros
+        * expansion context
         * Are Page mixins
+        * Are responsible for doing their own html escapes
     * Handlers
         * Macro support: should be expanded before template language processing
         * Layout support